Train to teach

 The School Direct route with Horizon

 School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Horizon Academy Trust.
 Working as part of the teaching team from day one, learning from outstanding, experienced and practising colleagues to enable you to immediately put your new skills into practice.
 If you are successful, the programme will lead to qualified teacher status (QTS) through Sheffield Hallam University.

 For 2022/23 Horizon School Direct will be offering two primary focused School Direct routes to gaining a postgraduate teaching qualification:

 - School Direct Training Programme (Primary general 4 – 11 years)

 - School Direct Training Programme (EYFS - KS1)

 Are you eligible?

-To be eligible for Tidal's School Direct programme you will need the following:
+To be eligible for Horizon's School Direct programme you will need the following: